anwyho/AOC2021/day6/README.md

 Just coded this alongside @michael-a-wong and got in the top 6660 people to complete both parts.
 He gave me the idea of using a map to describe how many fishes were in at each day!
 I left my code exactly as it was finished, after commenting out the `console.log`s and a `return ''` from my stifling of part 1.
 The last ten minutes of part 2 were spent debugging things I thought were code issues; they turned out to be input issues, like my day loop being `80` or me still using the example input.

-No one-liner today.
+I really liked this one!
+The first part was "understand the logic" and then the second was "make it faster".
+These problems show the effects of time-complexity analysis in "real world" situations.

+And no one-liner today lol.
 They've been taking up so much time...

 ## Description